nyunyu122/CHOG_python/README.md

 # Demos

-To run the most simple demo, first download ‘CHOG’ file.
+To run the most simple demo, download (or git clone) all the files.
 It includes all you need to run a demo -- .py scripts (main functions for calculating CHOG features) and cta_demo.ipynb, a teacher image, and a test image.
 Just run cta_demo.ipynb on jupyter notebook or on jupyter lab.

-Other demo scripts are in the demo_* file.
+Other demo scripts are upcoming.

 # Usage